yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 Well, of course, if it is Stanford or MIT, this will make a difference.
 In this case I can see that you managed to pass their graduation standards and managed to find money to study there.
-This is a good sign and will definitely increase your rate.
+This is a good sign and will definitely increase your hourly rate.
 But if it is some mambo-jambo university from nowhere (like the one I graduated from), keep this information to yourself.

 ## Rates